iphieaijay/AuthenticationAPI/README.md

 ---
 ## Onion Architecture Overview
+Onion Architecture in .NET 8 offers a thoughtful way to organize your code by putting what matters most—your core business rules—right at the heart of the application.
+Around that core, you build clean, logical layers like Application, Infrastructure, and Presentation, each one depending only on the layer beneath it.
+This setup makes your code easier to test, easier to maintain, and far more flexible when changes come.
+With .NET 8's modern tools like minimal APIs, built-in dependency injection, and streamlined service registration, Onion Architecture fits naturally, helping you build robust and scalable microservices without tying your core logic to any specific database, UI, or external tool.
+For the project, we have the following layers:

-Presentation Layer → ASP.NET Web API (UI, controllers) Application Layer → Services, DTOs, Contracts
+- **Presentation Layer (Auth.API)** : ASP.NET Web API (controllers)
+- **Application Layer (Auth.Application)** : Services, DTOs, Interfaces
-Domain Layer → Entities, Interfaces (pure business logic) Infrastructure Layer → EF Core, ASP.NET Identity, JWT logic
+- **Domain Layer (Auth.Domain)**:Entities, Interfaces (pure business logic)
+- **Infrastructure Layer(Auth.Infrastructure)**: EF Core, ASP.NET Identity, JWT logic